syedasifhassan/laser_engraver_optimize/README.md

 # laser_engraver_optimize
-Cluster path segments of an image together for better results when laser engraving with GRBL.
+Cluster path segments of an image together for better results when laser engraving with LaserGRBL.

 # Context
 When engraving images onto wood with a laser engraver, first the image must be sliced into paths for the laser to follow.
 I found that sometimes the stripes were visible in the finished result, but not when the laser had recently traveled nearby.